 Now, why do I recommend it?
 Well, for one thing, the team behind the show put out 22 solid episodes.
 Most shows that have a 22 episode season have a lot of filler episodes, but VD doesn’t (you laughed, didn’t you?).
-The plot moves very quickly, almost every episode leaves you with burning questions, but these questions are answered rather quickly (it’s not like Lost!).
+The plot moves very quickly, almost every episode leaves you with burning questions (like real VD), but these questions are answered rather quickly (it’s not like Lost!).
 Most episodes have at least one twist and many have cliffhanger endings that leave you dying for the next one (a la True Blood).
 The mythology is original, full of surprises, and constantly being developed and elaborated upon.
 In short, Status Quo is not God.
 The season finale was killer, and I think almost everyone who watched it agrees.
 It was a cliffhanger in the best way…well, it was more like 10 cliffhangers.
 Lots of OMGs.

 Also, don’t be thrown off by the name.
 If you’re like me, and hate narration such as we find/have found with Grey’s Anatomy, Scrubs, Felicity, and Roswell, do not fear!
 Elena stupidly maintains a diary, but we are not forced to listen to it (much).

 Next, we have an extremely complex, (also foxy) character in Damon.
 Not only is he interesting, he’s also our resident snarker (his takes on Jeremy are particularly amusing).
 Caroline, out of the loop on vampires and witches and whatnot, is probably the second most complex character.
-You can’t like her, you can’t hate her.
+You can’t quite like her, you definitely can’t hate her.
 Between them (and even with each other) they form a lot of diverse relationships.
 Of particular interest is the one between Stefan and Damon.
 Who wronged who is a question that is still being unraveled.
 Why won’t Damon leave Stefan in peace?
 Why does Stefan do everything to save Damon when Damon is dangerous (and often irksome?)
 Can they share the woman they love?…wait for it….wait for it…again?!

-Like I said, I don’t “ship” them, exactly, but there is something pretty sexy about the way they share the ladies, and love/hate each other.
+There is something pretty sexy about the way they share the ladies, and love/hate each other.
 And I know I’m not the first to say that Stefan is only appealing/interesting when he’s interacting with Damon.
 Like Sam and Dean of Supernatural (that’s a post for another day) , I like to thing of the two brothers as strongly united, destined to spend their lives together, and loving each before and above all others.
 It’s pretty rare to see a vampire carrying their family along for the ride.